Our process

 - Accessibility scope (WCAG 2.2 AA baseline)

-- For specific narrow projects (a feature addition, a single integration), we sometimes skip formal design and jump to build.
-Always our call after discovery, not yours to ask for.
+For narrow projects (a feature or single integration), we sometimes skip formal design and jump to build.
+Our call after discovery, not yours to ask for.

 MVP build